Testing your email template

 Go to the HTML tab.
 It opens by default when you open a message in Mailtrap.
 This tab demonstrates how the email is rendered in a web browser.

-- Check whether the template looks as expected: Markup is correct, images are displayed, fonts are supported.
+- Check whether the template looks as expected: Markup is correct, images are displayed, and fonts are supported.

 - Review the message content, click the links and buttons.